Stay True to the Truth, Not Affection

 I received a letter from my church leader one day in July 2017 saying the church was cleansing away disbelievers, and asking me to write an assessment of my brother’s behavior.
 I was surprised, and a bit nervous.
 Was the church about to clear my brother out?
 Otherwise, why would they have me write about his behavior?
 I knew that he didn’t read God’s word or attend gatherings in his free time, but was instead always out having fun with his friends, following worldly trends, and not displaying any interest in matters of faith.
 He even told me not to be so focused on faith, but to get out into the world more, like him.
 I tried to fellowship on God’s word with him, but he wouldn’t listen and even got annoyed, saying, “Enough, already!
 There’s no point in you telling me all this stuff.
 I don’t care!”
 Then he just went to bed.
 The brothers and sisters offered him fellowship plenty of times, advising him to read God’s word and go to gatherings, but he wouldn’t accept it.
 He said believing in God was very restrictive, that he always had to find time to attend gatherings, and that joining the church in the first place wasn’t even his choice—he only did it to appease our mother.
 This was how he had always been.
 Judging from that, he really was a disbeliever, and it would be in line with the principles if he were cleared out from the church.
 But we’d always been close.
 Since we were little, he’d always save extra food for me when he got something good to eat, and give me half of any money people gave to him.
 Once, a teacher gave me detention after school, and my brother got so upset that he cried.
 Most siblings in our village weren’t as close as we were.
 Thinking about all that, I couldn’t bear to write about his problems; I didn’t want to break our bond.
 If I were honest about his behavior, and the church ended up clearing him out, then wouldn’t he have no chance at salvation?
 Wouldn’t that be cruel and heartless of me?
 What if he found out what I’d written about him and never spoke to me again?
 I decided to write something more positive, saying he read God’s word sometimes, and that even though he didn’t go to gatherings, in his heart he still believed in God.
 That would give him some leeway.
 When the leader read it, she might fellowship with him more and maybe he wouldn’t be cleared out.
 And yet, if I wasn’t honest about his behavior, that would be lying and covering up the truth.
 That would mislead our brothers and sisters and disrupt the church’s work.
 On one side was the church’s work, and on the other, my brother.
 I didn’t know which side to choose.
 I was really upset, and couldn’t calm down enough to do my duty.
 The thought of putting pen to paper and writing about his behavior made my mind go blank; I didn’t know where to begin.
 The more I thought about it, the more lost I felt, so I silently prayed, “God, I want to be fair in my brother’s assessment, but I’m constrained by affection, so I can’t do it.
 Please guide me to not be ruled by affection in my approach, but to instead follow Your word.”

 I read this passage of God’s word after praying: “Those who drag their utterly nonbelieving children and relatives into church are all extremely selfish, and they are just exhibiting kindness.
 These people only focus on being loving, regardless of whether they believe or not and regardless of whether it is God’s intention.
 Some bring their wives before God, or drag their parents before God, and whether or not the Holy Spirit agrees with this or is working in them, they blindly continue to ‘adopt talented people’ for God.
 What benefit can possibly be gained from extending kindness toward these nonbelievers?
 Even if they, who are without the presence of the Holy Spirit, struggle to follow God, they still cannot be saved as one might believe.
 Those who can receive salvation are not actually so easy to obtain.
 People who have not undergone the Holy Spirit’s work and trials, and have not been perfected by God incarnate, are utterly incapable of being made complete.
 Therefore, from the moment they begin to nominally follow God, those people lack the Holy Spirit’s presence.
 In light of their conditions and actual states, they simply cannot be made complete.
 As such, the Holy Spirit decides not to expend much energy upon them, nor does He provide any enlightenment or guide them in any way; He merely allows them to follow along, and will ultimately reveal their outcomes—this is enough(The Word, Vol. 1.
 The Appearance and Work of God.
 God and Man Will Enter Into Rest Together).
 Reading God’s word, I understood that wanting to say nice things about my brother to keep him in the church and give him a chance at salvation was my own wishful thinking.
 God’s word very clearly tells us that those who don’t truly follow God, but who believe in Him in name only, cannot be saved.
 God only saves those who love and accept the truth.
 Only that kind of person can gain the presence and work of the Holy Spirit, understand and obtain the truth, and ultimately be saved by God and survive the disasters.
 In essence, disbelievers are averse to the truth.
 They can never accept the truth, and no matter how long they believe, their perspectives, outlooks on life, and values never change.
 They’re just like nonbelievers.
 God doesn’t acknowledge them, and they’ll never gain the Holy Spirit’s enlightenment or guidance.
 They can follow until the end, but they’ll never change their life dispositions—they can’t be saved.
 Thinking about my brother’s behavior, he didn’t love the truth, he was averse to it.
 He placed his values in worldly pleasures just like a nonbeliever, not in reading God’s word or going to gatherings, and definitely not in doing his duty.
 He even often said, “Believing in God is pointless.
 It doesn’t matter whether you believe or not.”
 He wouldn’t listen to anyone’s fellowship, and too much would annoy him.
 Judging from my brother’s overall behavior, he was a disbeliever, and God wouldn’t acknowledge him at all.
 He would never gain the Holy Spirit’s work or achieve understanding of the truth.
 No matter how nicely I wrote about him to keep him in the church, he’d never be saved.
 Since at this point I already determined that he was a disbeliever, if I got caught up in affection and covered for him to have him stay in the church, wouldn’t I be clearly violating the principles?
-If I didn’t fairly and accurately write my brother’s assessment based on the facts, but instead misguided my brothers and sisters to keep someone in the church who should have been cleared out, wouldn’t that be hindering the church’s work?
+If I didn’t fairly and accurately write my brother’s assessment based on the facts, but instead misguided my brothers and sisters to keep someone in the church who should have been cleansed away, wouldn’t that be hindering the church’s work?
 Realizing how serious the consequences would be, I knew I had to let go of my affection, follow the principles, and give the church accurate information about my brother—only that would be in line with God’s intentions.
 Knowing this, I wrote my brother’s assessment and handed it to the leader, feeling like I had finally done the right thing.
 In the end, according to the principles, the church cleared him out, and I was able to calmly accept that outcome.
-Thanks to the guidance of God’s word, I didn’t act emotionally and protect my brother, but instead evaluated him fairly and objectively.
+Thanks to the guidance of God’s word, I didn’t act according to my affection and protect my brother, but instead evaluated him fairly and objectively.
 I was very grateful to God.

 Then, in July 2021, the church leader asked me to write an assessment of my mother.
 I thought of how she wasn’t sharing the gospel according to principles lately, which nearly got some brothers and sisters arrested.
 When others pointed out her problem, she wouldn’t accept it, instead squabbling endlessly over what actually happened.
 The brothers and sisters didn’t dare bring up any of her issues after that.
 In fact, that wasn’t the first or second time my mother had stirred up trouble.
 Once, during a gathering, a leader asked another sister to read God’s word instead of my mother.
 My mother started saying that the leader was oppressing her and was a false leader.
 A sister noticed how loud she was being and asked her to keep her voice down and be aware of the environment.
 My mother accused the sister of just trying to find fault with her, and told her not to come back next time.
 She would bicker endlessly over every little thing and was a troublemaker in gatherings.
 She’d become a disturbance to church life.
-The brothers and sisters fellowshiped with her and pruned her many times, hoping she’d reflect and repent, but she wouldn’t accept it.
+The brothers and sisters fellowshipped with her and pruned her many times, hoping she’d reflect and repent, but she wouldn’t accept it.
 She even twisted the facts, saying she only said one little thing wrong and people were making a big deal of it.
 She wouldn’t accept the truth.
 According to the principles, someone with such behavior should be isolated for self-reflection to keep them from disrupting and impacting the brothers’ and sisters’ gatherings.
 I knew I should accurately write about her behavior for the church as soon as possible, but then I thought about how much she hated losing face and how explosive her temper was.
 She tended to give the cold shoulder to anyone who criticized her.
 If she knew I’d written about her issues, would she be able to take it?
 Wouldn’t it be humiliating for her if she knew I said those things about her?
 Would she become negative and give up her faith?
 The more I thought about it, the more upset I became, and I kept thinking of all the ways she’d shown me love and care in the past.
 Once, when I was little and had a high fever in the middle of the night, she carried me on her back to the doctor in a neighboring village.
 My fever was so high that the doctor was too afraid to see me, so that same night my mother carried me even farther to the town hospital.
 She always helped me with everything in my life, thinking of every tiny detail.
 She gave birth to me and raised me, shared the gospel with me, brought me before God, and supported me in my duty.
 She was so good to me—if I exposed her, wouldn’t that be heartless?
 Wouldn’t it be hurtful for her?
 If others knew I had personally exposed her disruption of church life, would they criticize me for being too ruthless and cold-hearted toward my own mother?
 Would they say I was an ungrateful wretch of a son?
 I knew my mother wasn’t someone who accepted the truth, but she’d been so caring toward me.
 She was my own mother, after all.
 So, even though the leader kept pressing me to write her assessment, I continued to put it off.
 In the past, we’d been a family of believers.
 We’d sing hymns and pray together, read God’s word and talk about our feelings.
 It was such a happy time, and sometimes those memories would surface in my mind.
 But now, my brother had been cleared out, and my mother was potentially going to be isolated so that she could engage in self-reflection.
 I was miserable and didn’t know how to face the situation.
 I wasn’t in the mood to perform my duty, and I didn’t feel a burden to seek the truth to help my brothers and sisters with their problems.
 I was just going through the motions in gatherings, absent-minded and unable to fellowship about anything.
 I was muddling through the days, truly suffering.
 I knew I wasn’t in a good state, so I came before God and prayed, asking Him to guide me out of my negativity so that I wouldn’t be constrained by affection.

 Later, I read God’s word: “What issues relate to feelings?
 First is how you evaluate your own family members, and how you approach the things they do.
 ‘The things they do’ here naturally include when they disrupt and disturb the church’s work, when they pass judgment on people behind their backs, when they engage in some of the practices of disbelievers, and so on.
 Can you approach these things impartially?
 When it is necessary for you to write an evaluation of your family members, can you do so objectively and impartially, putting your own feelings aside?
 This relates to how you approach your family members.
 Furthermore, do you harbor feelings toward those who you get along with or who previously helped you?
 Are you able to view their actions and comportment in an objective, impartial, and accurate way?
 If they disrupt and disturb the work of the church, will you be able to promptly report or expose them after you find out about it?(The Word, Vol. 5.
 The Responsibilities of Leaders and Workers.
 The Responsibilities of Leaders and Workers (2)).
 “Say, for example, that your relatives or parents are believers in God, and because of evildoing, creating disturbances, or not having any acceptance of the truth, they are cleared out.
 However, you are not discerning toward them, don’t know why they were cleared out, feel extremely upset, and are always complaining that God’s house has no love and is not fair to people.
 You should pray to God and seek the truth, then evaluate just what kind of people these relatives are based on God’s words.
 If you truly understand the truth, you will be able to accurately define them, and you will see that everything God does is right, and that He is a righteous God.
 Then, you will have no complaints, will be able to submit to God’s arrangements, and will not try to defend your relatives or parents.
 The point here is not to sever your kinship; it is just to define what kind of people they are, and make it so that you are discerning toward them, and know why they were eliminated.
 If these things are truly clear to you in your heart, and your views are correct and in line with the truth, then you will be able to stand on the same side as God, and your views on the matter will be fully compatible with God’s words.
 If you are not able to accept the truth or view people according to God’s words, and still side with relationships and perspectives of the flesh when viewing people, then you will never be able to cast off this fleshly relationship, and will still treat these people as your kin—closer even than your brothers and sisters at church, in which case there will be a contradiction between God’s words and your views toward your family in this matter—a conflict, even, and in such circumstances, it would be impossible for you to stand on the side of God, and you would have notions and misunderstandings about God.
 Thus, if people are to achieve compatibility with God, first of all, their views on matters must be in line with God’s words; they must be able to view people and things based on God’s words, accept that God’s words are the truth, and be able to put aside the traditional notions of man.
 Regardless of what person or matter you are faced with, you must be able to maintain the same perspectives and views as God, and your perspectives and views must be in harmony with the truth.
 This way, your views and the way you approach people will not be hostile to God, and you will be capable of submission to God and compatibility with God.
 Such people could never possibly resist God again; they are the very people that God wishes to gain(The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 How to Identify the Nature Essence of Paul).
 God’s word helped me understand that we can’t assess things or people from an emotional perspective.
 We must abide by the truth of God’s word to discern someone’s nature essence, and what sort of person they are.
 This is the proper way to assess someone, assuring we don’t fall prey to affection.
 I was always analyzing the situation with my mother from an emotional perspective, thinking about how she gave birth to me and how she loved and cared for me.
 This made it too difficult for me to pick up the pen and write a truthful assessment.
 But God says we need discernment over people based on their nature essence; being able to discern their nature essence is the only way to free ourselves from affection and treat them fairly and according to principles.
 What kind of person was my mother, really?
 She was enthusiastic and caring toward others in her everyday life, but that just means she was warm-hearted.
 She took great care of me, but that just means she fulfilled a mother’s responsibility.
 By nature, however, she was arrogant and wouldn’t accept the truth.
 She’d become judgmental and resistant toward anyone who pointed out her issues or pruned her, and would sulk over it.
 When it was bad, she’d even engage in conflicts with others and badger them endlessly, which was constraining for others.
 Based on her behavior, if she kept gathering with the brothers and sisters, she was sure to disrupt church life and hold up others’ entry into life.
 If she were isolated for self-reflection according to the principles, everyone could have proper gatherings once again, and that arrangement would be a warning to her.
 If she truly reflected and learned about herself, it would be beneficial to her life.
 But if she resisted and rejected it, or even abandoned her faith, she’d be exposed and eliminated.
-Then I would see her nature essence more clearly, and there would be no reason for me to try to keep her in the church.
+Then I would see her nature essence more clearly, whether she was a weed or wheat would be obvious at a glance, and there would be no reason for me to try to keep her in the church.
 At that point I understood God’s intention.
 God set up this situation hoping I’d gain discernment and learn to see people’s nature essence according to His word, so I could set affection aside in my actions and treat people according to principle.

 After this, I read another passage of God’s word: “Who is Satan, who are demons, and who are God’s enemies if not resisters who do not believe in God?
 Are they not those people who are rebellious against God?
 Are they not those who claim to have faith, yet who lack truth?
 Are they not those who merely seek to obtain blessings while being unable to bear witness for God?
 You still mingle with those demons today and treat them with conscience and love, but in this case are you not extending good intentions toward Satan?
 Are you not in league with demons?
 If people have made it to this point and are still unable to distinguish between good and evil, and continue to blindly be loving and merciful without any desire to seek God’s intentions or being able in any way to take God’s intentions as their own, then their endings will be all the more wretched.
 Anyone who does not believe in the God in the flesh is an enemy of God.
 If you can bear conscience and love toward an enemy, do you not lack a sense of justice?
 If you are compatible with those which I detest and with which I disagree, and still bear love or personal feelings toward them, then are you not rebellious?
 Are you not intentionally resisting God?
 Does such a person possess truth?
 If people bear conscience toward enemies, love for demons, and mercy for Satan, then are they not intentionally disrupting God’s work?(The Word, Vol. 1.
 The Appearance and Work of God.
 God and Man Will Enter Into Rest Together).
 God’s word revealed my precise state.
 I knew my mother had believed in God for years but wouldn’t accept the truth, and when others tried to help her with her issues, to prune her, she couldn’t accept it from God.
 She was always quibbling over every little thing and disrupting church life, serving as Satan’s minion.
 But I wouldn’t stand up and expose her, I just kept covering things up and shielding her.
 I thought that not exposing her or writing a truthful assessment was the conscientious thing to do.
 In actuality, I was showing love and a conscience for Satan, not remotely considering the work of the church or whether my brothers’ and sisters’ entry into life might suffer harm.
 I was taking Satan’s side and speaking for Satan.
 Wasn’t this what God called “intentionally resisting God”?
 My love was without principle, and I didn’t know right from wrong—it was a confused love.
 I was shielding my mother, enabling her to continue disrupting church life.
 I played a part in her evil.
 Acting this way, wasn’t I hurting others and myself?
 I was blinded by affection, paralyzed by it.
 The leader urged me multiple times to write an assessment of my mother, but I kept putting it off and delaying church work.
 Realizing this, my heart was consumed by guilt.
 I didn’t know why I couldn’t help but be constrained by affection while facing this situation.
 What was the real problem?
 I came before God to pray and seek, asking Him to guide me to understand my issues.